HUD Sells Homes in Flood Zones to LMI Buyers

 As climate change worsens, vulnerable households and communities are at greater risk.
 Stronger storms.
 Lasting droughts.
 Forest Fires.
 Frequent flooding.
 Hurricanes.
 Rising sea levels.
 The working poor and people of color have the most to lose—sometimes everything.

-Many of the homes that HUD purchases are in low- and moderate-income neighborhoods and in communities of color.
+Many of the homes HUD purchases are in low- and moderate-income neighborhoods and in communities of color hit–those often hardest hit by climate change.
 Our nation’s long history of redlining systematically limited home values in such areas and restricted access to better neighborhoods for people of color.
-And often, low-income communities were disproportionately selected to house polluting and noxious facilities.
+These same low-income communities are also disproportionately selected to house polluting and noxious facilities.
 Evidence points to a pattern of disproportionate exposure to toxins among communities of color and poor, working-class neighborhoods (Here’s Life Inner City).

 Housing stock also tends to be older in poor neighborhoods and homes are more likely to have lead paint, asbestos, and deferred maintenance.
 Combined, older housing stock and exposure to hazardous sites or materials causes property values to go down.
-Yet, for many, these devalued homes are what’s affordable—especially in today’s frenzied market.
+Yet, for many, these devalued homes are the ones that are affordable—especially in today’s frenzied market.

 Households in neighborhoods where HUD has sold homes tend to be poorer than other areas (Jingnan, et al).
 Long-term costs of climate-related damage can do tremendous harm to families, especially folks that are already cost-burdened, have minimal savings, and typically earn less than their counterparts in higher income census tracts.
 Catastrophic events and disasters like flooding can wipe out a family’s wealth by driving down home values in flood zones (and other vulnerable areas) or destroying homes altogether.